AndrewAu42/Loan-Qualifier/README.md

 ## Contributors

 Modified and updated by Andrew Au, with provided code from 2021 Rice FinTech Bootcamp.
+Hope this facilitates with the decision process for the end user.

 ---